by Ge Allan

 These show that kid friendly animation can be much more affecting and beautiful in their small worlds than the pumped up, CGI fantasy realms set in the uncanny valley of hell.

-I would love to recommend you more effective ways of portraying a genocidal regime - Son of Saul (2015) is a good start, maybe one of the most harrowing watches ever.
+I would love to recommend you more effective ways of portraying a genocidal regime - Son of Saul (2015)perhaps, one of the most harrowing ever watches.
 But seeing as we’re in the lighthearted territory of Taika Waititi, I’ll forward you to Armando Ianucci’s The Death of Stalin (2017) if you haven’t seen it already.
 It lands the type of satirical black comedy that is able to poke fun at historical characters without ever sweetening their atrocities.

 Of course watch Dr Strangelove (1964) to which almost everything is indebted, as well as Chris Morris’s back catalogue on TV and film.
 But if you’re still craving that bittersweetness of youth that Waititi compels in us, try Bill Forsyth’s classic Gregory’s Girl (1981); Beasts of The Southern Wild (2012); or Me, Earl and The Dying Girl (2015).